Sudo-Ivan/MeshChatX/README.md

 - Extensive testing and fuzzing.
 - Rootless docker images
 - Pinned actions and container images (supply chain security and deterministic builds)

+## Advanced Diagnostic Engine

+MeshChatX includes a uniquely sophisticated crash recovery system designed for the unpredictable hardware environments.

+- **Probabilistic Active Inference**: Uses Bayesian-inspired heuristics to determine root causes (e.g., OOM, RNS config issues, LXMF storage failures) with up to 99% confidence.
+- **Mathematical Grounding**: Quantifies system instability using Shannon Entropy and KL-Divergence, providing a numerical "disorder index" at the time of failure.
+- **Manifold Mapping**: Identifies "Failure Manifolds" across the entire vertical stack—from Kernel and Python versions to RNS interface state and LXMF database integrity.

+All running locally on your own hardware and it might not be perfect, but it will only get better.
+The idea is to provide you the help to possibly fix it when you cannot reach me.

 ## Credits